igalM/datamuse_back_end/README.md

 Actions:

-Run 'npm start' and go to localhost:3000
+Run 'npm start' to start the project and go to localhost:3000

 Prerequisites: